Posted on 1 Comment

 Point : You probably picked a lame rave to attend, man

 Counterpoint: I’m not so sure about that.
 This is a huge lineup of performers, headlined by Del the Freakin’ Funky Homosapien.
-Everyone else we were with save exactly one guy (more on that in a minute) wound up enthusing about what a killer time it was afterwards, and for all I know even he did, too.
+Everybody else we were with save exactly one guy (more on that in a minute) wound up enthusing about what a killer time it was afterwards, and for all I know even he did, too.
 Again, though it’s possible Damon and I were only seeing what we expected to, and were biased accordingly, our impressions end up a lot more muted.

 Point : Yeah but, like, there was this one time in Detroit where these two chicks flashed their tits at us.
 Or this other rave in Chicago where I saw some guy having a threesome in this bathroom stall.
 Also remember that one time in Atlanta where I made out with that really halfway decent looking drunk girl in the van before the rave even started?
 So clearly these raves are off the chain, bro!